awiechert/Fennec/README.md

 =====
 Fallout Estimated Numerically from Nuclear Events in Cities <Version 0.1a>

-This is a MOOSE application being currently constructed with the express purpose of simulating radioactive particle fallout following some nuclear event or explosion.
+This is a MOOSE application being currently constructed with the express purpose of simulating radioactive particle fallout following a nuclear event or explosion in an urban area.

 This is an unfinished application.
 Use with caution.